munificent/game-programming-patterns/book/prototype.markdown

 <aside name="original">

 I don't say "original" lightly here. *Design Patterns* cites Ivan Sutherland's legendary [Sketchpad](http://en.wikipedia.org/wiki/Sketchpad) project in *1963* as one of the first examples of this pattern in the wild.
-While everyone else was listening to Dylan and the Beatles, he was busy just, you know, inventing the basic concepts of CAD, interactive graphics, and object-oriented programming.
+While everyone else was listening to Dylan and the Beatles, Sutherland was busy just, you know, inventing the basic concepts of CAD, interactive graphics, and object-oriented programming.

 Watch [the demo](http://www.youtube.com/watch?v=USyoT_Ha_bA) and prepare to be blown away.

 </aside>

 Pretend we're making a game in the style of Gauntlet.
 We've got creatures and fiends swarming around the hero, vying for their share of his flesh.
-These unsavory dinner companions enter the arena by way of generators, and there is a different generator for each kind of enemy.
+These unsavory dinner companions enter the arena by way of "spawners", and there is a different spawner for each kind of enemy.

 For the sake of this example, let's say we have different types for each kind of monster in the game.
 We'll have actual C++ classes for `Ghost`, `Demon`, `Sorcerer`, etc., like:

 ^code monster-classes

-A generator constructs instances of one particular monster type.
-To support every monster in the game, we could brute-force it by having a generator class for each monster class, leading to a parallel class hierarchy:
+A spawner constructs instances of one particular monster type.
+To support every monster in the game, we could brute-force it by having a spawner class for each monster class, leading to a parallel class hierarchy:

 <img src="images/prototype-hierarchies.png" />

 Implementing it looks like this:

-^code generator-classes
+^code spawner-classes

 Unless you get paid by the line of code, this is pretty obviously not a fun way to hack this together.
 Lots of classes, lots of boilerplate, lots of redundancy, lots of duplication, lots of repeating myself...

 The prototype pattern offers a solution.
-The key idea is that *an object can be a generator of other objects similar to itself*.
+The key idea is that *an object can spawn other objects similar to itself*.
 If you have one ghost, you can make more ghosts from it.
 If you have a demon, you can make other demons.
-Any monster can be treated as a *prototypical* monster used to spawn other versions of itself.
+Any monster can be treated as a *prototypical* monster used to generate other versions of itself.

 To implement this, we give our base class, `Monster`, an abstract `clone()` method: